 The city known as “America’s birthplace” is a playground for history buffs.

 Start at the Independence Visitor Center for information, free amenities, Philadelphia-themed souvenirs and ticket sales for more than 100 attractions and tours in the Historic District and throughout the region.
 Check out the new 42-foot, interactive touchscreen digital wall to find out what to do in Philadelphia and enjoy an 8-minute film in an open-walled theater.
-This is the location to obtain free timed tickets to tour Independence Hall, the iconic location where the Declaration of Independence and the U.S. Constitution were debated and adopted.
+This is the location to obtain free timed tickets to tour Independence Hall, the iconic location where the Declaration of Independence and the U.S. Constitution were debated and adopted and one of Frommer’s top places to visit in 2021.

 Exit the visitor center onto Market Street and cross the street to stroll the President’s House Commemorative Site.
 Enter the Liberty Bell Center to gaze upon and snap a photo of the iconic symbol of freedom.
 Admission is free and entrance is on a first-come, first-served basis.
 Then, take a photo in front of Independence Hall and cross the street to walk behind the building to enter for a tour.